ai-lany/ai-lany/README.md

 # Ailany Rodriguez

-👋 Hi, I'm Ailany from Miami, FL and I am currently studying Psychology and Computer Science at Florida International University.
+👋 Hi, I'm Ailany.
+I'm a software engineer from Miami, FL with a Bachelor's in Psychology and Computer Science from Florida International University.
 I'm passionate about creating beautiful and intuitive software and I am constantly pushing myself to learn new things.

 ## Skills